 Awarded June 23, 2016, HACA received \$248,569 through the 2016 Capital Fund Emergency Safety and Security Program to provide increased security measures at its Thurmond Heights property.
 This year's grant will provided much needed security fencing to deter trespassing, loitering and drug activity at the Thurmond Heights property, increase cameras focused on the management office and community room that have suffered multiple break-ins, and provide additional lighting to include higher and brighter lights across the property.
-This work will be completed by the end of October 2017.
+This work was completed in November 2017.

-B.3 Progress Report.
+^{B.3} Progress Report.